-The scope of work should be written in a manner which provides a clear and thorough description of the products and services to be provided while at the same time fostering competition.
+The scope of work should be written in a manner which provides a clear and thorough description of the products and services to be provided.

 The scope of work should set specific deadlines for completion of tasks and a schedule for submittal, i.e., staff overseeing the contract performance, deliverables, required meetings, presentations, or other activities.
 The contract manager must consider monitoring methods to ensure the contractor performs as specified in the statement of work.